icco/bloomFilter/README.md

  * moderators
  * invite only?
    * benefit - helps limit users.
-   * hash of invitee and invitor
+   * hash of invitee and inviter
  * submit links
- * show cliks and votes
+ * show clicks and votes
  * show domain
  * show rules if you haven't posted in a month
    * make rules short